 However, I am going to take this tutorial a step further and show you how to make awesome and unique Marbled Easter Eggs.
 So, start saving your Onion Skins!
 You will need quite a few.

 Since Easter is literally just around the corner, this tutorial on how to marble dyeing eggs with onions is super late.
 But, I have been wanting to share it for years now, so here goes.

 Table of Contents

 - How to Dye Easter Eggs with Onion Skins

-Over the years, I’ve shared several other Easter Egg decorating techniques from Coloring your Easter Eggs with Silk Ties, how to Decorate Easter Eggs with Yarn and how to make Wool Felted Easter Eggs.
+Over the years, I have shared several other Easter Egg decorating techniques from Coloring your Easter Eggs with Silk Ties, how to Decorating Easter Eggs with Yarn and how to make Wool Felted Easter Eggs.

-I’m sure all of you have already finished your Easter Egg dyeing, right?
+I am sure all of you have already finished your all of your Easter decorating and Egg dyeing, right?
 Well, if not, this is a really fun, natural Easter Egg dye technique that kids enjoy also.

 we may receive a small commission.
 See full Disclosure here for details.